albertpadin/gaesentry/README.md

 ## Installation Instructions

 1. Download gaesentry and include it in your appengine project.
-2. Download and include the above modified raven-python directory in your appengine project.
+2. Download and include the modified raven-python directory in your appengine project.
 3. Add the following lines to `appengine_config.py`:

 ```